devowlio/wplr-rml/README.md

 == Changelog ==

+= 1.1.1 =
+* Show migration message only when previously used an older version of the plugin

 = 1.1 =
 * Real Media Library v4.0.10 is now required as minimum version
 * Fixed the synchronization mechanism and create only shortcuts when needed (see https://github.com/matzeeable/wplr-rml/issues/2)